13 Reasons Why You Should Read “Women Who Run With the Wolves” Instead

 This is one of a few lessons that initially I felt particularly conflicted with.
 Based on another great story by Hans Christian Andersen — The Little Match Girl, the analysis insinuates that daydreaming without taking action is catastrophic.
 I absolutely love to fantasize and I consider intentional imagining as part of the creative process at the end of which awaits the physical manifestation we desire.
 But that does not seem to be the kind of dreaming that Clarissa finds destructive.
 Fantasizing becomes dangerous when it turns into escapism.

-It usually happens to women who, just like the Ugly Duckling, live in an unfriendly environ where no one gives a fuck about them and their work.
+It usually happens to women who, just like the Ugly Duckling, live in an unfriendly environment where no one gives a fuck about them and their work.
 But on the contrary to the baby swan, the Little Match Girl is not even trying to abandon her destructive surroundings in order to find her pack.
 Injured, broken and oppressed, she accepts her role in life and instead she escapes mentally.
 In a way, she’s just a walking, talking avatar of a human being.

 If that’s you, you might look for consolation in alcohol, drugs, and random sex, just to wake up dead and frozen over and over again.
 The only way out of this vicious circle is to find the strength of the Wild Woman inside of you and embark on a quest for warmth, love, and support for your dreams.